 - The UE shall prevent sending of SDP offers and SDP answers with media streams for the media types other than those related to the 3GPP PS Data Off Exempted Services configured via device management or in the UICC.

 - A UE shall immediately stop sending any media packets and shall terminate all ongoing sessions for all SIP-based services that are not 3GPP PS Data Off Exempt.
+Specifically, if Services over IMS Data Channel is not in the list of services that are 3GPP PS Data Off Exempt and there is an ongoing standalone data channel session, the UE shall terminate the standalone IMS DC session.

 - A UE provisioned with an updated list shall enforce the updated list immediately.
 To that effect, the UE shall immediately stop sending any media packets and terminate all ongoing SIP-based sessions handling the 3GPP PS Data Off Exempt Service(s) removed from the list.